XolaniLan/Draggable_Modal_Window/README.md

 # Draggable_Modal_Window

-You can drag the modal window up and down.
+Click button to open modal window and you can drag the modal window up and down.
-Developed using:
-html, css and javascript
+Close the modal window buy clicking any where in the scren or by dragging the modal window down Developed using: html, css and javascript